 Beliefs can be wonderful, as in believing that humanity is overall good.
-Beliefs can be benign, as in believing the Red Sox are better than the Yankees3.
-And beliefs can be devastating, as in believing your god wants you to fly planes into buildings.
-But no matter how good a belief makes us feel or how good the potential outcome of a belief can be, it does not effect the truth of the belief.
-And this book will help you find the truth of beliefs, by examining fallacious reasoning.
+Beliefs can be benign, as in believing the Red Sox are better than the Yankees.
+Beliefs can also be devastating, as in believing your god wants you to fly planes into buildings—but no matter how good a belief makes us feel or how good the potential outcome of a belief can be, it does not affect the truth of the belief—and this book will help you find the truth of beliefs by examining fallacious reasoning.

 Although the term “fallacy” can be used in many ways, I will be using the term in the following three ways, all of which support the main purpose of this book -- to promote better reasoning.